Informatievlaanderen/jmeter-runner/README.md

 The jmeter runner takes the following command line arguments:
 * `--test-folder-base` the test directory to store all test related (result) data, defaults to `./tests`
 * `--temp-folder-base` the temp directory to store test run data, defaults to `./temp`
-* `--base-url` sets the 'external' base URL, used to refer to a test status and the test results, default to the host and port (using scheme HTTP, e.g. http://localhost:80)
 * `--silent=<true|false>` prevents any console debug output if true, defaults to false (not silent, logging all debug info)
 * `--port=<port-number>` allows to set the port, defaults to `80`
 * `--host=<host-name>` allows to set the hostname, defaults to `localhost`